 As a naturally curious person, I spend my life constantly evolving and adapting my skills.
 As a self-professed jack of all trades, I have an endless fascination with how things work.
 This desire to understand and learn has certainly caused me my share of headaches, a recent plumbing disaster is a great example; yet these trial and error adventures have provided me with some of the most valuable learning experiences I could imagine.
 After all, what better way to learn than by making a mistake?

-I am actively involved in professional development throughout our province and am the president of Computer Using Educators of BC (CUEBC).
-I also am on the BCTF Applied Skills Design and Technologies curriculum team, working with the BCTF and Ministry of Education to redevelop the K-12 “coding”curriculum in our province.
+I am actively involved in professional development throughout our province and am the past-president of Computer Using Educators of BC (CUEBC).
+I also am on the BC Ministry of Education’s Applied Design, Skills and Technologies curriculum team, working to redevelop the K-12 “coding”curriculum in our province.

 Some of my hobbies include kayaking, graphic design, and digital music composition.
 I also love to travel and have been to some spectacular places including Africa, and South America, and most recently China to teach a high school Summer program in Fuyang, a town about an hour outside of Hangzhou.
 I have recently completed sailing lessons and plan to eventually circumnavigate Vancouver Island and spend some more time exploring BC’s west coast.